Marmion Academy to begin co-ed enrollment after nearly 100 years of boys-only

 Former military academy could begin admitting girls in 2026-27 school year

-Aurora’s Catholic college-prep high school Marmion Academy plans to implement a hybrid co-ed model, ending more than 93 years as an all-boys school.
-The move was met with push-back from members of the public.
+Marmion Academy, a Catholic college-prep high school in Aurora, plans to implement a hybrid coed model, ending more than 93 years as an all-boys school.

-The decision was made on Nov.
+The decision was made Nov.
 16 after a vote by the Marmion Abbey chapter of monks to approve the implementation of the new model.
 The plan is to begin accepting female students as early as the 2026-27 school year.

 • Preparing students for the diverse, interconnected world they will encounter after graduation.
-A co-ed setting fosters richer discussions, a variety of perspectives, and essential collaborative skills – traits that are increasingly important in today’s world.
+A coed setting fosters richer discussions, a variety of perspectives and essential collaborative skills – traits that are increasingly important in today’s world.

 • Meeting the needs of the Catholic community in the Fox Valley and surrounding areas, where many families value the Benedictine tradition and Catholic education and are eager to provide their daughters with the transformative experience that Marmion Academy offers.